bitcart/bitcart-docs/guides/fiat-currencies-support.md

 The default exchange rate provider is CoinGecko, as it provides a big list of fiat currencies to select from, as well as the historical rates, plus it is free of charge and has generous limits.

-BitcartCC's default exchange rate is the same as Electrum's one.
+Bitcart's default exchange rate is the same as Electrum's one.

-All the exchange rate providers available in Electrum are also available in BitcartCC.
+All the exchange rate providers available in Electrum are also available in Bitcart.

 ## Fiat currencies in the admin panel